Shiropa/SalaryCalculationDemoProject/Backend/README.md

 ## Development server

 At first need to add DB changes.
-Run `mvn install` for add dependencies
+Run `mvn install` for add dependencies.
-Need to change `datasource` information in `application.yml` file At last run the project using `mvn spring-boot:run`
+Need to change `datasource` information in `application.yml` file.
+At last run the project using `mvn spring-boot:run`.